GovTechSG/seed-documentation/onboard-device/windows.md

 ![access-work-or-school](../images/onboarding-instructions-for-windows/access-work-or-school.png)

-3. Approve your TechPass login using the authenticator app that was used to set up TechPass MFA.
-Authorise your WOG account by entering the verification code displayed for your SG Govt M365 profile on the authenticator app before approving your Techpass login.
+3. Authorise your WOG account by entering the verification code displayed for your SG Govt M365 profile on the authenticator app before approving your TechPass login.

 ![log-in-to-gcc](../images/onboarding-for-macos/log-in-to-gcc.png)